slainless/mvns-fo-astro/README.md

 - `Typescript` is productive, fault-preventive/safe, and scalable in JS project.
 [AirBnB case](https://www.youtube.com/watch?v=P-J9Eg7hJwE&t=702s)
 - `Typescript` for more stricter coding standard and tighter integration with IDE
 - `Preact` instead of `React` for smaller bundle size with same functionality
-- `tailwindcss` for maximum compatibility with server-side hydration, extensibile, while staying native (as in native static css since it's processed only at build time with `PostCSS`)
+- `tailwindcss` for maximum compatibility with server-side hydration, extensible, while staying native (as in native static css since it's processed only at build time with `PostCSS`)

-NB:
-_UI Framework used is still subject to change_

 ---